This website is provided and supported by Action for M.E.

 19.Multiple identities/registrations are not acceptable on our forums.

-21. We want to keep our various forums on topic and so reserve the right to move threads between forums if they would be more appropriately situated somewhere else, eg. if a peer support thread is started in the policy area.
-When this happens, we will notify users who have posted on the threads in question.
+24. We want to keep our various forums on topic and so reserve the right to move threads between forums if they would be more appropriately situated somewhere else, eg. if a non-introductory post is posted in the 'Introduce Yourself' area.

-25. When considering borderline content, moderators will weigh the value of freedom of expression against the value of providing other users with a safe environment in which to express their views and the need to safeguard the charity’s online space against legal action.
+28. When considering borderline content, the moderator will weigh the value of freedom of expression against the value of providing other users with a safe environment in which to express their views and the need to safeguard the charity’s online space against legal action.